A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM: Design of Chaos System for Exception-Handling

 \subsubsection{Perturbation Injectors}

-The main responsibility of a perturbation injector is to generate a specific perturbation when the chaos controller sends the corresponding command, i.e., throwing an exception at the beginning of a try-catch block, resulting in short-circuiting the try-block.
-An injector is added to every try-block, using automated code instrumentation.
-Each injector can be activated (in exploration mode or in falsification mode) and deactivated individually.
+The main responsibility of a perturbation injector is to generate a specific perturbation when the chaos controller sends the corresponding command, i.e., throwing an exception at a specific line.
+The injector is added using automated code instrumentation.
+In order to mitigate the influence of chaos experiments, each injector can be activated and deactivated individually.

-As argued in \cite{Cornu:Exception_Handling_Analysis_and_Transformation_Using_Fault_Injection}, injecting the exception at the beginning of a try-block has two key advantages.
-First, it drastically reduces the injection space, since there is only one possible injection location per try-block.
-Second, it simulates the worst-case type of exception where none of the intended effects of the try-block have been performed.
-Note that the injectors in \chaosmachine can be overridden, for example, to allow developers to throw the exception just before the statement(s) that could throw that exception.

-\autoref{lst:shortScircuitExample} gives an example about how this perturbation injector works.
-There are two try-blocks in this code snippet, Exception1 and Exception3 might happen in the first try block during the execution of the omitted code at line 9, and Exception2 might happen in the second try block at line 16.
+\autoref{lst:shortScircuitExample} gives an example of this perturbation injector.
+There are two try-blocks in this code snippet, Exception1 and Exception2 might happen in the first try-block during the execution of the omitted code at line 6, and Exception3 might happen in the second try-block at line 12.
 Consequently, there are three injection points in total, corresponding to each caught exception type.
+For each perturbation, a unique key is generated based on the location of a try-block and the type of exception it catches.
+The beginning of this try-block is then instrumented with a call to \texttt{ChaosMachine.throwOrNot}, using this key as an argument.
+In this way, every injector can be controlled separately.
+For the sake of clarity, \autoref{lst:shortScircuitExample} shows the effect of the instrumentation on the source code.
+In practice, however, the developer does not see the instrumented code, since it happens dynamically when classes are loaded, through bytecode manipulation.
+This means that there is no need for the developer to declare variables or update the list of imported packages.
 When an injector is activated in exploration or falsification mode, it throws the corresponding exception.
-Each injector can be controlled separately.